uvinya-gunathilake/uvinya-gunathilake.github.io/projects/automation-scada.md

 # PLC & SCADA-Based Automation of FESTO Stations

+**Industrial Automation · PLC Programming · SCADA · OOAD · Ladder Logic**
+Curtin University — Mechatronics Engineering (Group Project)

+---

 ## Project Overview
-This project focuses on the design and implementation of an **integrated industrial automation system** for three FESTO stations: **Distributing, Testing, and Sorting**.
-The system was developed using **PLC programming** and supervised through a **SCADA interface**, with a strong emphasis on **Object-Oriented Analysis and Design (OOAD)**, modular control logic, and real-time monitoring.
+This project involved the design and implementation of an **integrated industrial automation system** for three FESTO stations: **Distributing, Testing, and Sorting**.
+The system was controlled using **PLC ladder logic** and supervised through a **SCADA interface**, with a strong emphasis on **Object-Oriented Analysis and Design (OOAD)**, modular programming, and real-time monitoring.

 ---

+## My Role & Responsibilities
+I was primarily responsible for the **control logic design, system modelling, and debugging** of the FESTO stations.
+My work focused on translating system requirements into structured control logic and ensuring reliable interaction between sensors, actuators, PLC logic, and the SCADA interface.

+### My Key Contributions
+- Modelled station behavior using **Object-Oriented Analysis and finite state diagrams**
+- Designed and implemented **PLC ladder logic** for multiple station processes
+- Developed **modular function blocks** to enable code reuse and scalability
+- Integrated sensor inputs and actuator outputs into the PLC program
+- Debugged timing issues, logic conflicts, and sensor-state mismatches
+- Assisted with **SCADA variable mapping** and operational testing
+- Documented system behavior, logic flow, and troubleshooting procedures

+---

 ## Object-Oriented Analysis & Design (OOAD)

-Object-Oriented Analysis and Design (OOAD) was applied to model the automation system by representing each station as a collection of interacting objects with defined states and behaviors. **Finite State Diagrams** were used to model the lifecycle of key components, ensuring predictable and reliable system behavior.
+OOAD was used to model each FESTO station as a collection of interacting objects with defined states and behaviors. **Finite State Diagrams** were developed to represent the lifecycle of station components, ensuring predictable state transitions and structured logic design.

-### Key Benefits of OOAD in This Project
+### Why OOAD Was Effective
-- **Real-World Modelling:**
-  Each FESTO station was modeled to closely reflect real industrial processes, accurately capturing interactions between sensors, actuators, and control logic.

-- **Improved Modularity:**
-  The system was divided into reusable and manageable components, improving scalability, clarity, and long-term maintainability.

-- **Reduced Maintenance Costs:**
-  Encapsulation enabled system updates and enhancements without extensive modifications, increasing system lifespan and reducing maintenance effort.

-- **Code Reusability:**
-  Inheritance and reusable objects minimized redundant code and ensured consistency across stations.

-- **Better Abstraction:**
-  Complex control interactions were represented at a higher level, simplifying troubleshooting and system understanding.

-- **Improved Reliability and Flexibility:**
-  Existing objects could be extended or modified dynamically without disrupting the overall system.

-- **Enhanced Team Communication:**
-  OOAD provided a common design framework that improved collaboration during PLC, sensor, actuator, and SCADA integration.
+- Enabled accurate **real-world modelling** of distributing, testing, and sorting processes
+- Improved **modularity**, making individual stations easier to update and maintain
+- Reduced long-term maintenance effort through encapsulation and abstraction
+- Supported clear communication within the team using a shared design framework

 ---

-## Code Reuse Through Function Blocks
+## Code Reuse Using Function Blocks

-The project made extensive use of **Function Blocks**, which are reusable software components encapsulating specific control tasks.

-### Key Characteristics
-- **Encapsulation:**
-  Internal logic is hidden, exposing only required inputs and outputs, protecting data integrity.

-- **Modularity:**
-  Complex systems were broken into smaller, manageable blocks dedicated to specific operations.

-- **Defined Interfaces:**
-  Each function block included clearly defined inputs and outputs, allowing seamless integration into larger programs.

-- **Independent Operation:**
-  Function blocks could be developed, tested, and maintained independently.
+To improve scalability and maintainability, I implemented control logic using **function blocks**.

+### What I Did
+- Designed reusable function blocks for repeated station operations
+- Defined clear interfaces with well-structured inputs and outputs
+- Encapsulated internal logic to prevent unintended interference
+- Tested function blocks independently before integration

-### Benefits Achieved
+### Outcome
 - Faster development time
+- Cleaner and more readable ladder logic
-- Improved code reliability
+- Improved reliability due to reuse of tested logic
-- Easier maintenance and debugging
-- Consistent behavior across stations

 ---

-## Ladder Logic Development
+## PLC Ladder Logic Development

 ### Major Achievement
-A key achievement in this project was the effective use of **Ladder Logic Diagrams (LAD)** to improve diagnostics and troubleshooting.

-The visual nature of ladder logic, similar to hard-wired electrical diagrams, made it easier to:
+One of my major contributions was improving **diagnostics and debugging efficiency** through well-structured ladder logic.
+The visual nature of ladder diagrams made it easier to trace data bit states and verify correct operation of sensors and actuators.

-- monitor real-time input and output states
-- identify incorrect data bits
+### How I Approached It
+- Broke control logic into logical, sequential rungs
+- Incrementally tested individual rungs and subsystems
-- validate sensor and actuator behavior
+- Verified sensor inputs and actuator outputs against intended station behavior

-Incremental testing of ladder rungs allowed early detection and correction of logic errors, significantly improving system reliability and maintainability.

-### Best Practices Applied
-- Clear understanding of system requirements
-- Regular testing and validation
-- Logical breakdown of control sequences
-- Descriptive naming conventions
+- Used descriptive naming conventions for clarity

-- Reuse of tested logic modules
+This approach significantly improved system reliability and reduced troubleshooting time.

 ---

-## Ladder Logic Challenges
+## Challenges & Lessons Learned (Ladder Logic)

-As the project evolved, the ladder diagrams increased in size and complexity, making them harder to interpret and modify.

-### Identified Issues
+### Identified Challenge
-- Reduced readability
-- Difficulty understanding interconnections
-- Increased debugging time

-### Mitigation Strategies
+As station logic became more complex, ladder diagrams grew large and difficult to interpret, especially when multiple team members contributed to the same codebase.

+### How I Addressed It
-- Modularizing ladder logic
+- Modularized ladder logic into smaller functional sections
-- Detailed comments and documentation
+- Added detailed comments explaining logic intent
-- Maintaining change logs
-- Regular team code reviews
+- Participated in team reviews to align logic structure

-These strategies improved clarity, collaboration, and long-term maintainability.
+- Maintained consistency in naming and layout

+This experience highlighted the importance of **code readability and documentation** in industrial automation.

 ---

-## SCADA System Development
+## SCADA System Integration

-### Major Achievement
-A major achievement was the implementation of a **SCADA system** that enabled real-time monitoring and remote control of all three stations through an intuitive graphical user interface.

-### SCADA Capabilities
+### My Involvement
+- Assisted in mapping PLC variables to SCADA tags
-- Real-time visualization of sensor and actuator states
+- Helped test real-time monitoring of sensors and actuators
-- Error detection and system status monitoring
-- Remote start, stop, pause, reset, and resume operations
+- Validated start, stop, reset, and fault-handling functions
-- Seamless communication between all stations
+- Supported system-level testing across all three stations

-This eliminated the need for physical presence and significantly improved operational efficiency.
+### Key Achievement
+The SCADA interface enabled **remote monitoring and control** of the entire system through a graphical dashboard, improving operational efficiency and ease of use.

 ---

 ## SCADA Security Considerations

-A major limitation identified was the inherent **security vulnerability of SCADA communication protocols**, including weak authentication and encryption mechanisms.
+During development, I identified that SCADA communication protocols can be vulnerable due to weak authentication and encryption.

-### Recommended Improvements
+### Key Takeaways
-- Strong authentication methods
-- Encrypted communication protocols
+- Importance of secure communication protocols
-- Packet validation mechanisms
+- Need for strong authentication and access control
-- Continuous monitoring and regular security updates
+- Value of continuous monitoring and security updates
-- Penetration testing and vulnerability assessments

-Addressing these concerns is essential for real-world industrial deployment.
+This reinforced my awareness of **cybersecurity considerations in industrial automation**.

 ---

-## Conclusion
+## Technologies & Tools

-This project demonstrates the successful **integration of PLC control and SCADA supervision** for a multi-station industrial automation system.
-By applying OOAD principles, reusable function blocks, structured ladder logic, and real-time SCADA monitoring, the system achieved high reliability, flexibility, and maintainability.

-The project highlights:
-- Strong system-level engineering thinking
-- Practical industrial automation skills
+- **PLC Programming:** Ladder Logic
+- **Design Methodology:** OOAD, Finite State Diagrams
-- Effective documentation and troubleshooting strategies
+- **SCADA:** Real-time monitoring and control
-- Awareness of cybersecurity challenges in SCADA systems

-This work provides a solid foundation for advanced roles in **mechatronics, control systems, and industrial automation engineering**.
+- **Automation Hardware:** Sensors, actuators, motors
+- **Documentation & Testing:** Debugging, validation, reporting

 ---